Julie-Fabre/phyPlugins/README.md

 Select which columns you want to keep, by modifying the variable `controller.supervisor.columns` in `removeColumnsPlugins.py`

-Based on wonderful examples in the phy documentation.
+Based on [wonderful examples](https://phy.readthedocs.io/en/latest/plugins/) in the phy documentation